Vanessa Mendoza: Biography

-Mendoza is a native of the Chocó Department, Colombia.
+Mendoza was born in Quibdó, Chocó, Colombia in 1981.
 She grew up in a small town named Unguía.
-Mendoza grew up in poverty, and she was one of sixteen children.
+Mendoza grew up in poverty, and was one of her parents' sixteen children.
 Her father died when she was still young, leaving her mother to care for the family.
 Despite the poor conditions the family endured, Vanessa showed early interest in becoming a model, and began pursuing that career.

-Mendoza became Miss Chocó in 2001, a year in which Miss Colombia was facing a racial scandal.
-She became the first Black Miss Colombia, winning the title over first runner up, Consuelo Guzmán Parra.
-Despite suspicion that she had won the contest so that rumors about racism in it would be eradicated, Mendoza became popular among Colombians, who gave her the nickname "Black Barbie".
+Mendoza became Miss Chocó in 2001, a year in which Miss Colombia pageant was facing a racism scandal.
+She became the first Black Miss Colombia, winning the title over first runner-up, Consuelo Guzmán Parra.
+Despite suspicion that she had won the contest so that rumors about racism would be eradicated, Mendoza became popular among Colombians, who gave her the nickname "Black Barbie".
 Mendoza was the object of an official reception in Cartagena after her victory, where she declared that she was about representing her race and country.

 Mendoza replaced Andrea Nocetti as Miss Colombia.
 Prior to winning Miss Colombia, Mendoza had the distinction of being the only contestant of the pageant's 2001 version not to admit having a plastic surgery for the contest.
 Mendoza participated in the Miss Universe 2002 pageant, winning the Best National Costume award.

 On March 2, 2005, she and United States comedian Chris Tucker were the key speakers at a speech in Benedict College.